esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_mri.md

 ```output
 32.40787395834923
 ```

-**NOTE**: Python uses **zero-based indexing**.
-The first item in the array is item 0.
-The second item is item 1, the third is item 2, etc.

 This yields a single value representing the intensity of the signal at a particular voxel!
 Next we'll see how to not just pull one voxel but a slice or an array of voxels for visualization and analysis!